stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 ## Datasets

 Every machine learning problem needs data.
-You cannot just tell it *"detect if there is a cat in this picture"* and expect computer to tell you the answer.
-You need to *show* many instances of cats, and pictures not containing cats, and (hopefully) it will learn to generalize it other cases.
+You cannot just tell it *"detect if there is a cat in this picture"* and expect the computer to tell you the answer.
+You need to *show* many instances of cats, and pictures not containing cats, and (hopefully) it will learn to generalize it to other cases.
 So, you need some data to start.
 And it is not a drawback of machine learning or just deep learning - it is a fundamental property of any learning!

-Before you dive into some unknown waters, it is good to take a look at some [popular datasets](https://www.kaggle.com/benhamner/d/benhamner/nips-papers/popular-datasets-over-time/code).
+Before you dive into uncharted waters, it is good to take a look at some [popular datasets](https://www.kaggle.com/benhamner/d/benhamner/nips-papers/popular-datasets-over-time/code).
 The key part about them is that they are... popular.
-It means, you can find a lot of examples what works.
+It means that you can find a lot of examples what works.
 And have a guarantee that these problems can be solved with neural networks.

 ### MNIST

 > Many good ideas will not work well on MNIST (e.g. batch norm).
-Inversely many bad ideas may work on MNIST and no transfer to real [computer vision]. - [François Chollet's tweet](https://twitter.com/fchollet/status/852594987527045120)
+Inversely many bad ideas may work on MNIST and no[t] transfer to real [computer vision]. - [François Chollet's tweet](https://twitter.com/fchollet/status/852594987527045120)

-Still, I recommend starting with [MNIST digit recognition dataset](http://yann.lecun.com/exdb/mnist/) (60k grayscale 28x28 images), included in [keras.datasets](https://keras.io/datasets/).
-Not necessary to master it, but just to get sense that it works at all (or to test installation and basics of Keras API).
+Still, I recommend starting with the [MNIST digit recognition dataset](http://yann.lecun.com/exdb/mnist/) (60k grayscale 28x28 images), included in [keras.datasets](https://keras.io/datasets/).
+Not necessary to master it, but just to get a sense that it works at all (or to test the basics of Keras on your local machine).

 ### notMNIST

 > Indeed, I once even proposed that the toughest challenge facing AI workers is to answer the question: "What are the letters 'A' and 'I'? - [Douglas R. Hofstadter](https://web.stanford.edu/group/SHR/4-2/text/hofstadter.html) (1995)

 A more interesting dataset, and harder for classical machine learning algorithms, is [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) (letters A-J from strange fonts).
-If you want to start with in, here is my [gist for notMNIST loading and logistic regression in Keras](https://gist.github.com/stared/70daf8e0334abf6e7527259e7221f568).
+If you want to start with it, here is my [gist for notMNIST loading and logistic regression in Keras](https://gist.github.com/stared/70daf8e0334abf6e7527259e7221f568).

 ### CIFAR

 If you are want to recognize actual photos, there is [CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a dataset of 32x32 images (also in [keras.datasets](https://keras.io/datasets/)).
-It comes in two versions: 10 general classes (with which I recommend to start) and 100 more nuanced classes.
+It comes in two versions: 10 general classes (which I recommend to start with) and 100 more nuanced classes.

 See also: